plger/iPSCpoweR/README.md

 The main dataset included in this package was released by the Human Induced Pluripotent Stem Cell Initiative (HipSci), quantified with Salmon v6.1, using FMD indexes and the Refseq transcript annotation.
 You can use the `getSamplesInfo()` function to have an overview of the samples, and `data("hipsci_annotation")` to access the samples' annotation.

-The package's functions take care of loading and handling the datasets.
+The package's functions take care of loading and handling the data.
 If you wish to access the data for other purposes, see the `getTxExpr` and `getGeneExpr` functions.
 To aggregate technical replicates, see the `aggByClone` function.

 ### Using the GSE79636 dataset